Sarmkadan/dotnet-tenant-isolation/README.md

 // existing content ...

-## DataIsolationPolicy
+## TenantConfiguration

-The `DataIsolationPolicy` class represents a data isolation policy for a tenant, defining rules for accessing specific data entities.
-It allows for fine-grained control over data access, including filtering, field-level access control, and cross-tenant access.
+The `TenantConfiguration` class represents a tenant-specific configuration setting, storing key-value pairs with additional metadata such as encryption status, required flag, and creation/modification timestamps.

 Here's an example usage: